 Putting the concepts and knowledge you’re learning in the classroom to the test is what will help it stay more firmly in your memory.
 Test yourself by reviewing the content and actively attempting to comprehend it.
 This could include writing it in your own words, asking questions and considering how it might be useful in other situations — these useful study tips lead to more recall and understanding than pure repetition of information.

 One of the best ways to check what you know is to do trial exams and past papers.
 Working on these helps you to understand the type of questions you may face on an actual exam, and how to respond to them.
 Don’t treat trial exams or practice questions like the real thing, though; they aren’t about getting a perfect grade, but rather understanding what you know really well, and what you can still work on.

 Another impactful way to learn is to collaborate with others, testing each other and asking one another questions to help clarify information.
 Group study and talking with others can also help expose new perspectives and deepen the content’s importance and applicability, while also promoting greater motivation for exam preparation in students.

 Augment this too with regular feedback from teachers to ensure you are always going in the right direction.
 They can also help you create a strategy for approaching an exam and particular types of questions.

-Studying effectively isn’t just about the strategies you use — it’s also about the environment you’re in.
+Effective exam study isn’t just about the strategies you use — it’s also about the environment you’re in.
 Your study space should be comfortable, adequately lit and free from most distractions.
 This doesn’t mean it has to be completely private though; many people thrive working in more collaborative and open settings.